A Guide To Mens Health Supplements Part 4: Sex & Libido

 Some men have no problem with their libido or sexual function, while others just can’t seem to get into the mood.
-Additionally, men can fall into cycles where they will be extra excited for a few weeks, followed by periods of disinterest.
+Other men fall into cycles where they will be extra excited for a few weeks, followed by periods of disinterest.

 There are plenty of herbs and supplements that can be used to boost male sexual function, so that everyone can stay happy in the bedroom. 🙂

 Unlike in women, men’s hormone levels remain constant from the time they reach puberty, until well-into their old age.
 Although testosterone levels due naturally decline with age.

 Sexual function is driven by testosterone and the limbic system of our brain.
 This portion of the brain is sometimes referred to as the primal brain, because it’s responsible for regulating all of our survival instincts and processes.
 Things like breathing and heartbeat are controlled by this region.
 It also controls instincts and many of our emotions and therefore plays a key role in our sexual desire.

 Another element of male sexual function, especially as we age, is the prostate.
 This organ hugs the urethra that extends down from the bladder, and is responsible for secreting seminal fluid; the protstate’s spasming is what causes ejaculation.